tilt-dev/company/product-development/README.md

 - Solution scope
 - Attached stories with relevant ideas, including designs

 Victor is responsible for ensuring that the [backlog of unstarted epics](https://app.clubhouse.io/windmill/epics?state_ids=500008016&state_ids=500008001) is continually full and that epics are increasingly being better defined.
 There should be no shortage of epics.
-Dan B and Nick and Victor are responsible for maintaining the priority of the backlog (higher priority toward the top in the Clubhouse view, when the triangle is pointing down).
+Dan B and Nick, and Victor are responsible for maintaining the priority of the backlog (higher priority toward the top in the Clubhouse view, when the triangle is pointing down).

 Anyone advocating for an epic's priority (or priorities in general) should @-mention Victor in an epic and/or raise a discussion in the [weekly epics meeting](#weekly-epics-meeting).